PaulWheatcroft/CarpBuzz/README.md

 - [Google Fonts](https://fonts.google.com/): Google fonts were used to import the 'Otomanopee One' and 'Questrial' fonts
 - [Font Awesome](https://fontawesome.com/): Font Awesome was used for any icons
 - [Git](https://git-scm.com/): Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub
-- [Gitpod](https://www.gitpod.io/): Gitpod was used as the initial development environment
+- [Gitpod](https://www.gitpod.io/): GitPod was used as the initial development environment
 - [Microsoft VS Code](https://code.visualstudio.com/) Was used after the application development was started in GitPod after the monthly time usage had expired
 - [GitHub](https://github.com/): GitHub is used to store the projects code after being pushed from Git
 - [Figma](https://www.figma.com/): Figma was used to create the wireframes during the design process